Of life’s two chief prizes, beauty and truth, I found the first in a loving heart and the second in a laborer’s hand.

 Meaning

 “Of life’s two chief prizes, beauty and truth, I found the first in a loving heart and the second in a laborer’s hand.” presents a viewpoint centered on love.
-It implies that love can be found in unexpected places and encourages us to remember that love grows when shared.
+It implies that real love requires care and patience and encourages us to remember that trust creates long-term stability.

 Theme